doctrine/doctrine-laminas-hydrator/docs/en/collections-strategy.rst

 DisallowRemove\* A, B               B, C                 A, B, C
 ================ ================== ==================== =======

-The difference between ByValue and ByReference is that when using strategies that end with ByReference, it won’t use the public API of your entity (adder and remover) - you don’t even need to define them - it will directly add and remove elements directly from the collection.
+The difference between ByValue and ByReference is that, when using strategies that end with ByReference, it won’t use the public API of your entity (adder and remover) - you don’t even need to define them - it will add and remove elements directly from the collection.

 Changing the Strategy
 ---------------------

-Changing the strategy for collections is plain easy.
+Changing the strategy for collections is simple:

 .. code:: php